friendbuy/slate/source/includes/_reward_validation_callback.md

   return hashEquals;
 }
 ```

+You can verify the authenticity of a webhook request or client API integration from friendbuy by analyzing its cryptographic signature.
+When friendbuy sends a request to your endpoints, a signature is placed in the X-Friendbuy-Hmac-SHA256 header, and is computed by Base64-encoding the HMAC-SHA1 hash of the request body with your friendbuy secret key.
+To verify the signature:

+1. Calculate an HMAC-SHA-256 composition of the JSON request body:
+   `HMAC(api_secret, json_body)`
+2. Base64 encode the resulting value.
+3. If the Base64 encoded hash matches the signature header, the request is valid.
+4. Calculate an HMAC-SHA-256 composition of the JSON request body:
+   `HMAC(api_secret, json_body)`
+5. Base64 encode the resulting value.
+6. If the Base64 encoded hash matches the signature header, the request is valid.

 You can get your Webhook secret key by going to Developer Center &gt; Webhooks and copying the Digital Signature in the retailer app.